vlingo/xoom-examples/vlingo-kubernetes-cluster/README.md

     $ ./kubectl get pods

     NAME                              READY   STATUS    RESTARTS   AGE
-    vlingo-cluster-5bfdf5c58c-zzb26   2/2     Running   0          18h
+    vlingo-cluster-5bfdf5c58c-zzb26   3/3     Running   0          18h
 ```

 ## Cluster Health, Quorum, and Leadership

 According to `vlingo-cluster` [docs](https://docs.vlingo.io/vlingo-cluster#resiliency-and-scale), if, at least, two nodes are running and communicating to each other, the cluster is healthy.
-In case of one node is live, the cluster is considered.
-That can be verified reading the Docker container logs for one of nodes.
+In case of only one node is live, the cluster is considered unhealthy.
+That can be verified reading the Docker container logs.
 Find the `Container ID` with the `docker ps` command then read logs as following:

 ```
     $ ./docker logs [container-id]
 ```

-It takes a few seconds to each node join the cluster and, until at least two nodes are joined, the cluster is considered unhealthy.
-The snapshot below shows when the first node has joined the cluster:
+It's normal that cluster remains unhealthy for a while because it takes a few seconds to each node join the cluster.
+The snapshot below shows when the first node joined the cluster:

 ```
 15:30:11.095 [pool-2-thread-2] DEBUG io.vlingo.actors.Logger - io.vlingo.cluster.model.node.LocalLiveNodeActor - IDLE Id[1] JOIN: Join[Node[Id[2],Name[node2],Address[Host[localhost],9081,OP], Address[Host[localhost],8081,APP]]]